myflowpl/angular-modals/README.md

 });
 ```
 Why not treat the modals the same way.
-Lets say you want to edit the profile inside the modal.
-The operation should be as simple as:
+Lets say you want to edit the profile using modal, it should be as simple as:
 ```javascript
 $modals.open('user-edit', {profile_id: 1}).then(function(profile){
     // handle success